hashicorp/packer/website/source/docs/provisioners/chef-client.html.md

 -   `skip_install` (boolean) - If true, Chef will not automatically be installed on the machine using the Chef omnibus installers.

+-   `ssl_verify_mode` (string) - Set to "verify\_none" to skip validation of
+    SSL certificates.
+If not set, this defaults to "verify\_peer" which validates all SSL certifications.

 -   `staging_directory` (string) - This is the directory where all the configuration of Chef by Packer will be placed.
 By default this is "/tmp/packer-chef-client" when guest_os_type unix and